charliecalvert/CloudNotes/Assignments/ExpressJQuery.md

 - JSON and Lists

 ## Step 01: Create {#create}

-Create a new express app:
+Create a new express app by issuing these commands starting from the root of your repository:

 	express Week03-ExpressJQuery
 	cd Week03-ExpressJQuery